007matan/TrackFromBehind/README.md

 Background Service: A service component is implemented to run in the background, ensuring continuous tracking even when the app is not in the foreground.

 # Conclusion
-The Cycling Tracker App for Android provides an intuitive and convenient way to monitor your cycling activities.
+The Track From Behind App for Android provides an intuitive and convenient way to monitor your cycling activities.
 With its ability to track your pace, measure workout distance, count burned calories, and view your tracks on a map, it offers a comprehensive experience for cyclists of all levels.
 The implementation of a background service ensures that your activities are accurately recorded, even if the app is closed or destroyed.
 Enjoy your cycling sessions and make the most out of your workouts with the Cycling Tracker App!